You Always Play To Your Strengths, if PHP is your strength, that’s going to be your game

 The 12 Factor App lays out really good advice to web apps for ease of management, development and scalability.
 Let’s look at a few areas that many PHP apps by and large violate horribly.

 PHP installs vary so much depending on which modules are install.
-I have never installed modules locally to satisfy the dependancy.
-They are ususally installed by PEAR in some common place on the server.
+I have never installed modules locally to satisfy the dependency.
+They are usually installed by PEAR in some common place on the server.

 Node.js stores all needed modules locally in the app under the